-Enrolments can only be changed using the designated application form in the SisA selfservice module ("Study program" > Requests).
+Enrolments can only be changed using the designated application form in the SisA selfservice module (Tile "Requests").
 Once your application has been processed by the registrar's office, it will be listed under "request history".
 The date on which you cancel your enrolment will also be included on your study certificate.

 We recommend that you meet with the study advisor of your faculty to discuss the implications of cancelling your enrolment.

 There is more information below about the implications for your study programme, tuition fees and learning account:

 As soon as you have ended your enrolment, you are no longer considered a student on the programme in question.
 This means you can no longer sit exams for these programme components.
 Additional exam chances will be lost (e.g. second session).

 ...for your tuition fees: